-The Committee must meet separately with the Head of Internal Audit and the Council's external auditor at least once per year.
+The Committee may request to meet separately with the Head of Internal Audit and the Council's external auditor.

 Dispute resolution

 Members of the Committee and the Council's Leadership Team should maintain an effective working relationship and seek to resolve any differences they may have in an amicable and professional way by discussion and negotiation.